xpack/web-doxygen/website/docs/api/classes/emojientitymapper.md

 <dl class="doxySectionUser">
 <dt>Returns</dt>
 <dd>
-the code for the requested Emoji entity name, in case the requested Emoji item does not exist <span class="doxyComputerOutput">-1</span> is returned.
+the code for the requested Emoji entity name, in case the requested Emoji item does not exist <code>-1</code> is returned.
 </dd>
 </dl>